What is a Musical Instrument Repairer or Tuner?

 Other Musical Instrument Repairer or Tuner Job Titles

-There were about 8,300 jobs for Musical Instrument Repairer or Tuner in 2016 (in the United States).
+In the United States, there were 8,300 jobs for Musical Instrument Repairer or Tuner in 2016.
 New jobs are being produced at a rate of 1.2% which is below the national average.
 The Bureau of Labor Statistics predicts 100 new jobs for Musical Instrument Repairer or Tuner by 2026.
-Due to new job openings and attrition, there will be an average of 700 job openings in this field each year.
+The BLS estimates 700 yearly job openings in this field.

 The states with the most job growth for Musical Instrument Repairer or Tuner are Tennessee, Iowa, and Florida.
 Watch out if you plan on working in Kansas, Massachusetts, or Connecticut.
 These states have the worst job growth for this type of profession.

-How Much Does a Musical Instrument Repairer or Tuner Make?
+Salary for a Musical Instrument Repairer or Tuner

 Musical Instrument Repairers and Tuners make between $22,700 and $59,020 a year.